-It's Presidents Day week, so today we salute the esteemed men (and hopefully, someday, women) who've served in our country's highest office with this list of the 10 coolest U.S. presidential dog names, according to our friends at DoggieNames.com:
+It’s Presidents Day on Monday, so today we salute the esteemed men (and hopefully, someday, women) who’ve served in our country’s highest office with this list of the 10 coolest dog names for the US presidents’ dogs, according to our friends at DoggieNames.com:

 Abraham Lincoln gave his beloved Retriever mix and family dog this classic name, which means “faithful” or “loyal” in Latin.
 Presidents are trendsetters, after all, so it might be that the name Fido swept the nation after Lincoln chose it for his pup.
 I’d say it’s time for a comeback, too!